Keyri-Co/xray/readme.md

 * `clientPublicSignatureKey`: Public Signature Key of the Client-Device.
 Should be used to verify signature of `Encrypted-Object`

-* `clientRequest`: If you set `Commit-Mode` to "safe", you will have to make a POST request with it to the following end-point: `https://fp.keyri.com/v1/client/`
+* `instance`: Everything available to the rules engine for processing.

 Here's a typical decrypted response: